LeeKLTW/DefectDetection/README.md

 ## Prediction
-We display the prediction of some image
+We display the prediction of a batch of images

 ![](https://github.com/RocioLiu/DefectDetection/blob/master/assets/prediction1.png)